-The Master’s in Pharmacoepidemiology and Integrated Care Evaluation provides professionals with multidisciplinary skills.
+The Second-level Short Specialisation Degree in Pharmacoepidemiology and Integrated Care Evaluation provides professionals with multidisciplinary skills.
 The aim of the course is to provide elements for the planning and implementation of pharmacoepidemiology and integrated care evaluation studies using real world data, obtained from the flow of administrative healthcare data and clinical records, and for the critical interpretation of relevant scientific literature.

 This is an annual, inter-university, Level II Master’s degree course provided online and on-demand, promoted by the Biostatistics, Epidemiology, and Public Health Unit of the Department of Cardio-Thoracic Vascular Studies and Public Health of the University of Padua and by the Healthcare Research & Pharmacoepidemiology Centre in collaboration with 12 universities and with the additional participation of lecturers from nine institutions and regions.

 The training in the Master’s Course in Pharmacoepidemiology and Evaluation of Integrated Care is divided into two sessions (fully online and on-demand) via the multimedia Moodle platform.

 The course starts with the development of basic skills in epidemiology, biostatistics and research design, followed by a description of the main health information systems and the methods for integrating and managing data.
 This is followed by an in-depth look at the main types of study design and statistical techniques commonly used in the field of pharmacoepidemiology.
 Finally, the course focuses on the methodological principles required to approach integrated care evaluation and the fundamentals of regulatory aspects in healthcare.